Electric Wheelchair Width 0.72 & Length 1.36 metres

 Update Schedule

-As with all of the maps, the plain .img file appears first - that’s fairly automated, but the winexe & gmapi files which are provided through torrent downloads requires my input and I’m not always available to do this straight away.
+As with all of the maps, the plain .img file appears first, and should be available to download by 10:00hrs GMT - that’s fairly automated, but the winexe & gmapi files which are provided through torrent downloads requires my input and I’m not always available to do this straight away.

 More info